 In general, South American countries with formal inflation-targeting regimes have resorted to exchange-rate appreciation as their main anti-inflationary device against rising international commodity prices.
 In theory, as mentioned earlier, monetary authorities raise interest rates to cool off aggregate demand via the credit channel in order to avert second-round effects that may result from the rise in commodity prices, particularly food staples.
 But in practice inflation is held back not – or not mainly – due to the contractionary effect of higher interest rates on aggregate demand but due to its cost-reducing effect on tradable goods in general (recall Figure 1).

-In order to represent this type of situation, we keep the baseline model's assumption that but in order to illustrate the characteristic exchange-rate appreciating reaction, the following exchange-rate rule is introduced:
+In order to represent this type of situation, we keep the baseline model's assumption that

 The anti-inflationary achievement of this approach comes at a well-known cost: the loss of competitiveness of non-traditional tradable industries, personified here by the manufacturing sector.
 Under the exchange-rate rule given by equation (21) the manufacturing sector's markup rate over unit labor costs evolves according to the following expression: